pollyminatel/FreeCodeCamp-ResponsiveWebDesign-TributePage/README.md

 This project is the second challenge of the FreeCodeCamp HTML / CSS Responsive Web Design course, which aims to exercise development using CSS Box Model, CSS Flexbox, Typography, and Accessibility.

 ### Technology Stack
-This project is built using HTML, CSS, and JavaScript.
+This project is built using HTML and CSS.
 It also uses CSS Box Model, CSS Flexbox, Typography, and accessibility best practices for styling and user experience purposes.

 ### Features
 The following are the main features of this project: